nacpa/FoodGame/README.md

-A kids game  for  healthy meal. capture pic of food and suggest about meal.
+A kids game  for  healthy meal. capture image  of food and suggest about meal.